No one works anywhere forever; whether you’re leaving your team or leaving your brokerage, your decision needs to be well thought out.

 5. The Culture is Toxic

-Toxic culture is a common problem in small businesses.
-If you’re currently in an environment with bad habits respect yourself enough to get out.
+A toxic culture is a common problem in small businesses.
+If you’re currently in an environment with bad habits, respect yourself enough to get out.

 R.E. sales can take on many different personality types.
 Some groups never socialize together, while others go to the bar after work every day.

-If the makeup of your team does not fit your personal beliefs, it will surely drain you over time.
+If your team’s makeup does not match your personal beliefs, it will surely drain you over time.
 If your work organization is abusive, let people know.

 Final Thoughts